WekaIO Matrix™ is an advanced infrastructure-software system for scalable shared data storage.

-Matrix includes a tiering capability that supports a single filesystem namespace across data with the most stringent access performance requirements, which is stored in solid-state devices; and "cooler" data for which lower access performance is acceptable, which is maintained in an object storage system that is external to Matrix and incorporates storage devices with lower lifecycle cost per bit.
+Matrix includes a tiering capability that supports a single filesystem namespace spanning across data with the most stringent access performance requirements, which are stored in solid-state devices; and "cooler" data for which lower access performance is acceptable, which are maintained in an object storage system that is external to Matrix and incorporates storage devices with lower lifecycle cost per bit.

 Matrix incorporates an advanced cluster-wide data-redundancy system that is conceptually similar to erasure coding.
 This system can maintain full data durability and availability when one or more cluster nodes fail.

-Matrix also incorporates an advanced end-to-end data-integrity system that checks all data at the point of delivery to a client, and thereby protects clients from data corruption.
+Matrix also includes end-to-end data-integrity mechanisms that check all data at the point of delivery to a client, and thereby protect clients from data corruption.